Viktor Frankl: Logotherapy and existential analysis

 His acknowledgement of meaning as a central motivational force and factor in mental health is his lasting contribution to the field of psychology.
 It provided the foundational principles for the emerging field of positive psychology.
 Frankl's work has also been endorsed in the Chabad philosophy of Hasidic Judaism.

+His first book on the subject of Logotherapy, The Doctor and the Soul, was originally written while he was detained in concentration camps.
+He had the first manuscript hidden in the lining of his jacket, but when he was transferred to Auschwitz, the guards took his clothes away.
+In Man's Search for Meaning, Frankl says that the effort to reconstruct the book from memory on little slips of paper helped keep him alive and motivated.

 Statue of Responsibility

-In Man's Search for Meaning, Frankl states:Freedom, however, is not the last word.
+In Man's Search for Meaning, Frankl states:

+Freedom, however, is not the last word.
 Freedom is only part of the story and half of the truth.
 Freedom is but the negative aspect of the whole phenomenon whose positive aspect is responsibleness.
 In fact, freedom is in danger of degenerating into mere arbitrariness unless it is lived in terms of responsibleness.
-That is why I recommend that the Statue of Liberty on the East Coast be supplemented by a Statue of Responsibility on the West Coast.Frankl's concept for the statue grew in popularity, and drew the affection of Stephen Covey, author of The 7 Habits of Highly Effective People.
+That is why I recommend that the Statue of Liberty on the East Coast be supplemented by a Statue of Responsibility on the West Coast.

+Frankl's concept for the statue grew in popularity, and drew the affection of Stephen Covey, author of The 7 Habits of Highly Effective People.
 Covey teamed up with Kevin Hall to push the idea of the statue forward in the 1990s, and eventually commissioned the sculptor Gary Lee Price who came up with the concept of two hands clasped together.
 The design was approved by Frankl's widow, and they began looking for a location to construct it.
 Their first choice was California, to have it in a Pacific Ocean harbour to complement the Statue of Liberty's position in the Atlantic harbour of New York.
 However, the state regulations proved difficult to navigate, and the governor of Utah, Spencer Cox, suggested a location in his state for the project, which was approved in 2023.

 On 6 June 2025, Alliant International University unveiled a 15-foot statue that honors Frankl titled: "Statue of Responsibility".